astronomer/airflow-guides/guides/subdags.md

 ---
-title: "Airflow Best Practices: Subdags"
+title: "Using SubDAGs"
-description: "A guide outlining the use of subdags in Airflow."
+description: "Using SubDAGs in Airflow"
 date: 2018-05-23T00:00:00.000Z
 slug: "subdags"
 heroImagePath: null